Useful Hints for Reading the Quran

 "Then it is for Us to explain it."
 75:19

-The genuine believers will choose to believe God’s words rather than the words of any interpreter.
-They will always accept the straightforward meaning of the Quranic verse.
-The genuine believer will always show absolute trust and respect for God’s words, rather than be duped into accepting any farfetched meaning fabricated by the interpreters.
-In return, God has rendered the Quran easy for them to understand.
-As for those who choose to believe other than God, God has placed shields over their eyes and hearts which stops them from understanding the Quran.
+The genuine believers will always choose to believe God's words rather than the words of any interpreter.
+They will always accept the straightforward meaning of the Quranic verse rather than the vague far fetched meaning.
+In return, God has rendered the Quran easy for the genuine believers to understand.
+As for those who choose to believe other than God, God has placed shields over their eyes and hearts which prevents them from understanding the Quran.
 They are not permitted access to the Quranic truth even though they may be professors of the Arabic language and may have spent all their lives with their heads immersed in what they call "the science of Quranic interpretation"!

-“Who is more transgressing than one who has been reminded of his Lord's signs, but he turned away from them and forgot what his hands had done.
-We have placed veils on their hearts so they don’t understand it and deafness in their ears.
-If you invite them to the guidance they will never ever be guided.”
+"Who is more transgressing than one who has been reminded of his Lord's signs, but he turned away from them and forgot what his hands had done.
+We have placed veils on their hearts so they do not understand it and deafness in their ears.
+If you invite them to the guidance, they will not be guided then, ever."
 18:57

 The following example demonstrates one such case where we have a very clearly worded 'law giving' Quranic verse.
-The words in this verse can only have one meaning, yet the majority of Muslims have been tricked into rejecting the straightforward meaning and instead accepting a twisted meaning:
+The words in this verse can only have one meaning, yet the majority of Muslims have been led to reject the straightforward meaning and instead accept a twisted meaning:

-"The Hajj is during the known months, so whoever executes the Hajj in them shall refrain from sexual intercourse, wickedness and arguing throughout Hajj, and whatever good you do, God is aware of it, and supply yourself with provisions and verily the best provision is reverence.
-You shall revere Me, O you who possess intelligence."
+"The Hajj is during the known months, so whoever executes the Hajj in them (the known months) shall refrain from sexual intercourse, wickedness and arguing throughout Hajj.
+Whatever good you do, God is aware of it, and supply yourself with provisions and verily the best provision is reverence."
 2:197

-Still, somehow the interpreters have restricted the hajj to the first 10 days of the first of the four months.
-When they are asked why they restrict hajj to the first 10 days of the 4 months when God has allowed it for the duration of 4 months, they will come up with the most ridiculous explanations like:
+However, to comply with various hadith, the interpreters have restricted the hajj to the first 10 days of the month of Dhu Al-Hijjah (12th month of the Islamic calendar).
+When they are asked why they restrict Hajj to only 10 days when God has allowed Hajj to be observed any time during the 4 hurum months, they will come up with the following totally irrational explanation: